 Facts About Italy

-Birthplace of the Roman Empire, home of the Catholic church and spiritual home of the pizza, Italy is understandably one of the most popular places to visit in the world.
-With the industrialised and cultured north considered a centre of high fashion, high living and high prices, and the rustic south packed with its own share of heritage and charm, Italy has something to offer everyone.
+Birthplace of the Roman Empire, home of the Catholic church, and spiritual home of pizza, Italy is understandably one of the most popular places to visit in the world.
+With the industrialized and cultured north considered a center of high fashion, high living, and high prices, and the rustic south packed with its share of heritage and charm, Italy has something to offer everyone.

 - Currency: Euro (€) 1 euro = 100 cents